mitradranirban/font-dakkhinee/out/fontbakery/fontbakery-report.md

 * j (U+006A) has a counter-clockwise outer contour

-* jacute (U+E1AD) has a counter-clockwise outer contour

-* jacute (U+E1AD) has a counter-clockwise outer contour

-* janya_u09b0_u09cd.blwf.vatu has a counter-clockwise outer contour

 * jcircumflex (U+0135) has a counter-clockwise outer contour

 * jcircumflex (U+0135) has a counter-clockwise outer contour

 * k (U+006B) has a counter-clockwise outer contour

-* kassa_u09cd.half has a counter-clockwise outer contour

-* kassa_u09cd.half has a counter-clockwise outer contour

 * l (U+006C) has a counter-clockwise outer contour